adamrehn/jekyll-theme-gitbook/README.md

   collection: "categories"

+  # Navigation menu settings (OPTIONAL, only needed if you want to override the defaults)
+  navigation:

     # Specifies whether navigation links should be generated for chapter index files that use the `chapter-index` layout (OPTIONAL, defaults to false)
     indices: false

+    # Specifies whether the navigation links for each chapter should be output as collapsible sections using HTML <detail> tags, with chapter headings as <summary> tags (OPTIONAL, defaults to false)
+    collapsible: false

+    # When collapsible sections are enabled, specifies whether sections are collapsed by default (OPTIONAL, defaults to false)
+    collapsed: false

   # Copyright settings for the page footer (REQUIRED)